We are addicted to Big Island snorkeling, and have explored it extensively. It offers the best snorkeling of all the Hawaiian Islands.

 2. The Best Corals In All Hawaii

 By far the Big Island has the most stunning hard coral formations of all the main Hawaiian Islands.
 And we believe that over the last ten years the corals have gotten even healthier, which is not the case almost everywhere else in the islands and world.
-So if you love coral reef habitats, you will love the Big Island.

 3. Beautiful Tropical Fish & Turtles